garethr/puppet-module-skeleton/skeleton/CONTRIBUTING.md

     bundle exec rake test

+## Automatically run the Integration tests

+During development of your puppet module you might want to run your unit tests a couple of times.
+You can use the following command to automate running the unit tests on every change made in the manifests folder.

+	bundle exec guard

 ## Integration tests

 The unit tests just check the code runs, not that it does exactly what